SupraCoNeX/scnx-rateman/README.md

   `configure()` is expected to terminate and return anything that the resource control scheme needs for operation.
 Its returned `object` is passed to `run()` as argument directly.

 - `run()` has the following signature `async def run(args: object) -> None:` and is intended to run indefinitely.
 To this end, it gets scheduled in its own `asyncio` task after `configure()` returns and should contain some form of infinite loop.

+In addition to `configure()` and `run()`, resource control schemes can optionally expose two additional functions, `pause()` and `resume()`.
+As the names suggest, these permit to stop the resource control mechanism without destroying its state so that operation can resume at a later time.
+Their function signatures are the same as for `run()`.
+While the resource control scheme is paused, resource control for the station is handled as though it was in automatic rate and power control mode.
+In order to make rateman pause the resource control scheme instead of stopping it when the station disassociates, mark the station for pause/resume operation by calling `sta.pause_rc_on_disassoc(True)`.
+Note, that rateman will automatically switch rate and power control to `auto` for the station when the resource control scheme is paused.
+However, it is up to the resource control scheme's `resume()` function to re-enable the appropriate rate and/or power control modes as in `configure()`.

 ### User Space Resource Control Funtions
 These are the relevant functions that `Station` objects expose for performing resource control: